RustRover 2024.3 Help

 Run/debug configuration templates

 All run/debug configurations are based on templates, which implement the startup logic, define the list of parameters and their default values.
 The list of available templates is predefined in the installation and can only be extended via plugins.
-However, you can edit default parameter values in each template to streamline the setup of new run/debug configurations.
+However, you can edit default parameter values in each template to facilitate the setup of new run/debug configurations.

 Configure the default values for a template